Track Layouts, Layered Path Decompositions, and Leveled Planarity: Introduction

-Our results include the following: \begin{itemize} \item Both track layouts and layered path decompositions can be used to characterize \emph{leveled planar graphs}, undirected graphs that can be given a Sugiyama-style layered graph drawing with no crossings and no dummy vertices.
-Specifically, we prove that the leveled planar graphs are exactly the graphs with layered pathwidth at most 1, and are exactly the bipartite graphs with track-number at most 3.
+This paper first explores relationships between track layouts, layered pathwidth, and leveled planarity.
+A planar (undirected) graph is \emph{leveled planar} if it has a Sugiyama-style layered graph drawing with no crossings and no dummy vertices.
+This is a well studied model for planar graph drawing \cite{BM01,DETT99layered,HN13,SugTagTod-SMC-81}.
+We show that both track layouts and layered path decompositions can be used to characterize leveled planar graphs.
+Specifically, we prove that leveled planar graphs are exactly the graphs with layered pathwidth at most 1, and are exactly the bipartite graphs with track-number at most 3 (see \cref{LeveledPlanarity}).
 Based on the known NP-completeness of testing leveled planarity~\cite{HeaRos-SJC-92}, it follows that testing whether the track-number is at most 3 is NP-complete.
 This solves an open problem from 2004~\cite{DujPorWoo-DMTCS-04}.
+In addition, it implies that testing whether the layered pathwidth is at most 1 is also NP-complete.
+In general, we prove that graphs of bounded layered pathwidth have bounded track-number (see \cref{BeyondBipartiteness}).
+For track-number at most 3, we conjecture that the reverse is true, contrasting the fact that there exist graphs of track-number 4 and unbounded layered pathwidth.

-In addition, it implies that testing whether the layered pathwidth is at most 1 is also NP-complete. \item We show that bipartite outerplanar graphs and squaregraphs have layered pathwidth~$1$, and arbitrary outerplanar graphs and Halin graphs have layered pathwidth $\le 2$.
-On the other hand, series-parallel graphs (and even the tree-apex graphs, a subclass of series-parallel graphs formed by adding a single vertex to a tree) do not have bounded layered pathwidth, even though they do have bounded track-number. \item We show that, more generally, graphs of bounded layered pathwidth always have bounded track-number.
-For track-number at most 3, we conjecture that the reverse is true, contrasting the fact that there exist graphs of track-number 4 and unbounded layered pathwidth. \item We show that known methods of obtaining fixed-parameter tractable algorithms for other types of planar embedding, based on Courcelle's Theorem for treewidth~\cite{BanEpp-GD-14}, or on kernelization of the 2-core for $k$-almost-trees~\cite{BanEppSim-GD-13}, do not generalize to leveled planarity, track-number, or layered pathwidth.
-However, for any fixed bound on the tree-depth of an input graph, these problems can be solved in linear time. \end{itemize}
+Our second set of results show that many well-studied graph families are leveled planar or have bounded layered pathwidth (see \cref{sec:special}).
+In particular, we show that bipartite outerplanar graphs and squaregraphs have layered pathwidth~$1$ and are thus leveled planar.
+More generally, we prove that arbitrary outerplanar graphs and Halin graphs have layered pathwidth at most $2$, and unit disc graphs with bounded clique size have bounded layered pathwidth.
+On the other hand, series-parallel graphs (and even tree-apex graphs, a subclass of series-parallel graphs formed by adding a single vertex to a tree) have unbounded layered pathwidth, even though they do have bounded track-number.

+Finally, we study algorithmic aspects of leveled planarity, track-number, and layered pathwidth.
+We show that known methods of obtaining fixed-parameter tractable algorithms for other types of planar embedding, based on Courcelle's Theorem for treewidth~\cite{BanEpp-GD-14}, or on kernelization of the 2-core for $k$-almost-trees~\cite{BanEppSim-GD-13}, do not generalize to leveled planarity, track-number, or layered pathwidth.
+However, for any fixed bound on the tree-depth of the input graph, we give a non-constructive proof that these problems can be solved in linear time (see \cref{ParameterizedComplexity}).